7 Best Affordable Condo Insurance Companies of 2026

 Special Entity

 Covers nearly all of the condo structure.
-It protects everything that a bare walls policy covers but includes coverage for bathroom and kitchen fixtures such as countertops, sinks, and built-in appliances, as well as cabinets and flooring.
+It protects everything that a bare walls policy covers but includes coverage for bathroom and kitchen fixtures such as countertops, sinks, built-in appliances, and cabinets and flooring.

-This is the most common type of HOA master policies.
+This is the most common type of HOA master policy.

 All-In And All-Inclusive

-The most exhaustive type of coverage, this protects the entire interior structure of the condo, and includes full restoration of your unit after a covered loss.
-This type of protection also covers appliances and any alterations you’ve made in your condo, such as installing kitchen cabinets or built-in bookcases.
+The most exhaustive type of coverage protects the condo's entire interior structure and includes full restoration of your unit after a covered loss.
+This protection also covers appliances and any alterations you’ve made in your condo, such as installing kitchen cabinets or built-in bookcases.

 This is the most comprehensive coverage for HOA master policies.

-Keep in mind that an all-in master policy will not cover your personal items.
+Keep in mind that an all-in master policy will not cover your items.

-As you can see, the “all-in” policy is more inclusive than the other policies because it covers more of the items in your unit.
+As you can see, the “all-in” policy is more inclusive than the other policies because it covers more items in your unit.

 But a condo owner who lives in a complex with a “bare walls” master policy may need the insurance.

-Now that you know what the condo association policy may cover, you can determine how much and what types of condo insurance coverage you'll need to fill any gaps.
+Now that you know what the condo association policy may cover, you can determine how much and what insurance coverage you'll need to fill any gaps.

-Just remember that how much condo insurance you’ll need is directly correlated to the type of master policy your building complex has.
+Remember that how much condo insurance you’ll need directly correlates to the type of master policy your building complex has.

 The Takeaway